Booster shots needed against omicron, CDC studies show

 They are the first large U.S. studies to look at vaccine protection against omicron, health officials said.

-The papers echo previous research — including studies in Germany, South Africa and the U.K. — indicating available vaccines are less effective against omicron than earlier versions of the coronavirus, but also that boosters significantly improve protection.
+The papers echo previous research — including studies in Germany, South Africa and the U.K. — indicating available vaccines are less effective against omicron than earlier versions of the coronavirus, but also that boosters doses rev up virus-fighting antibodies to increase the chance of avoiding symptomatic infection.

 The first study looked at hospitalizations and emergency room and urgent care center visits in 10 states, from August to this month.